codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](throttledRequest.png)

-^ So, now so much weird mutable state is now just handled all well for free! and we get a list of preferences in the `subscribe` callback that we can use in our UI!
+^ So, now so much weird mutable state that was all over your code is now just handled all well for free! and we get a list of preferences in the `subscribe` callback that we can use in our UI!

 ---